 Should you wish to cast a specific actor who is not a member of the Directory, he or she may become one in advance of the workshop by filling out a submission and providing a de minims fee to cover costs for uploading their information and web hosting.
 For details, email your Unfinished Works coordinator.

 Sometimes, writers ask us about rehearsals, directors and changing to a different venue of their choosing.
-With regard to rehearsals, because the actors are performing gratis, only one (optional) rehearsal is provided free of charge and only if it occurs the hour prior to the reading itself and in the same venue.
-If the writer would like an additional rehearsal or a rehearsal at another time, the writer must pay the actors and coordinator each a nominal stipend of $20-$50 (depending on the writer’s financial situation) per person, provided that the Unfinished Works coordinator and the actors agree.
+With regard to rehearsals, because the actors are performing gratis, if the writer would like a rehearsal, the writer, Coordinator and actors must all agree to to do this and the writer must pay the actors and coordinator each a nominal stipend of $25-$50 (depending on the writer’s financial situation) per person, provided that the Unfinished Works coordinator and the actors agree.
 The writer may direct such rehearsal or provide her or his own director, at her or his own cost.
 Directors are purely optional and the Film Lab does not provide one.
 The Film Lab does provide a workshop moderator, who is an experienced screenwriter, to provide feedback and solicit structured feedback from the audience.
 The moderator is provided free of charge.
 The Film Lab also provides a gratis venue, whether live or virtual, of the Film Lab’s choosing for the reading and workshop.
 If a writer would like to switch to a different venue, provided the Unfinished Works coordinator gives advance approval, the writer may arrange her or his own venue, at her or his own cost.

 Thank you in advance for your submission and we look forward to hearing from you!